-The dilution levy is calculated by reference to the costs of dealing in the underlying investments of the relevant Sub-fund, including any dealing spreads, commission and transfer taxes.
+The ACD reserves the right to make a dilution adjustment on a daily basis.
+The dilution adjustment is calculated by reference to the estimated costs of dealing in the underlying investments of the relevant Sub-fund, including any dealing spreads, commission and transfer taxes.